EV Charger Idle Fee Cost Calculator for Session Overstay Charges

 - Idle cost (billable idle minutes × idle fee rate)

-- Idle Fee Rate ($/minute): The per‑minute penalty once the grace period is over.
+- Idle Fee Rate ($/minute): The amount charged for each billable idle minute after the grace period ends.

 - Energy cost: